Raku/mu/misc/gsoc-2014/ideas.md

 Possible mentors: moritz, ???

 ## MoarVM

-Your ideas here
+### Break the VM

+MoarVM has an existing GC torture test which allowed us to significantly reduce the number of stability/correctness bugs in the memory management systems.
+However, we need similar torture testing (and fuzzers, etc.) for other MoarVM subsystems, such as IO, concurrency, and native code interop.

+Implement one (or more!) such torture tools and diagnose and/or fix the issues it uncovers.

+Possible mentors: ???

+### JIT

+MoarVM has a relatively efficient bytecode interpreter, but as yet no JIT.
+Create a working (though not necessarily complete) JIT for at least one CPU on at least one supported OS, refactoring the interpreter as needed to allow the JIT to work seemlessly, efficiently, and correctly.

+Possible mentors: ???

 ## Test suite

-### test rosetta code
+### Test Rosetta Code

-Implement a testing framework that works with perl6's roast that tests all existing rosetta code examples to verify they still work.
+Implement a testing framework that works with Perl 6's roast that tests all existing Rosetta Code examples to verify they still work.

 Possible mentors: Coke, moritz, ???

+## Native library bindings

+### SSL/TLS bindings

+Create a complete NativeCall binding for an existing SSL/TLS library.
+Provide working example code (or better yet, modules) for HTTPS and one or more other secure protocols.
+Test that it works with at least the JVM or MoarVM backend.

+Possible mentors: ???

+### OpenGL bindings

+Create a complete (or mostly complete) NativeCall binding for OpenGL and/or OpenGL ES.
+Create or translate example code for at least 2.x-style GL.
+Test that it works for at least the JVM or MoarVM backend.

+Possible mentors: ???

 ## Ecosystem

+XXX: Ideas here!